Infatoshi/gpuup.sh/README.md

 `config/` stores policy and tooling settings for the agent harness.
 Leave these files in place unless you intend to change the automation rules.

-## Provenance Log

-Record notable alterations in `PROVE.md` (why, what changed, how to validate).
-This keeps a lightweight audit trail even without git history.